PHT-Medic/documentation/docs/user_guide/desktop_app.md

       [![Offline Tool RSA Encryption](../images/offline_tool_images/rsa_encryption.png)](../images/offline_tool_images/rsa_encryption.png)

+### Alternative approach
+Generate a new key using [open-ssl](https://www.openssl.org/):

+1. Open a command-line terminal
+2. Create and go to your specific folder where you want to store the new key-pair
+3. Type: ```openssl genrsa -passout pass:start123 -out private.pem 2048``` for creating the private key
+4. Type: ```openssl rsa -in private.pem -passin pass:start123 -outform PEM -pubout -out public.pem``` for creating the assoziated public key.

 ## Sign Hash

 To perform the signature on a hash value it is necessary that the application knows your keypair (private and public key).
 (See *Create Keys* above).